studyathome-internationally/rehabilitationstechnik/docs/chapter14.md

 # Language and Speech

-The spoken (vocalized) utterances of a human being are based on a two-stage process in which we must strictly distinguish between the elements _language_ (semantic representation system) and _speaking_ (phonetic representation system).
+The spoken (vocalized) utterances of a human being are based on a two-stage process in which we must strictly distinguish between the elements _language_ (semantic representation system) and _speech_ (phonetic representation system).
 Language is the encoding of abstract patterns of thought into a sequence of graphic signs (e.g., letters) or phonetic elements (phonemes).
-We call the manifestation of characters “writing”; we call the realization of sounds “speaking” [@dudel:1996, @böhme:1997, @pschyrembel:1989].
+We call the manifestation of characters “writing”; we call the realization of sounds “speech” [@dudel:1996, @böhme:1997, @pschyrembel:1989].

-In the complex “language – speaking” four linguistic levels can be distinguished [@böhme:1997]:
+In the complex “language – speech” four linguistic levels can be distinguished [@böhme:1997]:

 - _Semantic-lexical level_: semantics – study of the content and meaning of words; lexicology – study of the vocabulary of a language.
 - _Syntactic-morphological level_: syntax – characterization of sentences and recognition of their internal structure; morphology or grammar – teaching of the structure and laws of a language.